TCCON/py_tccon_netcdf/README.md

 >       --m, --message        Add an optional message to be kept in the log file to remember why you ran post-processing e.g. "2020 Eureka R3 processing"
 >
 >       --multiggg MULTIGGG   Use this argument if you use differently named multiggg.sh files
+>
+>       --mode {TCCON,em27}   Will be used to set TCCON specific or em27 specific metadata

 Run from the directory where the GFIT outputs are saved with: